Development Roadmap

 This section lists the features that the DuckDB team plans to work on in the coming year.

-- Improved support for Delta Lake through the delta extension
+- Improved support for the Iceberg format through the

 MATCH RECOGNIZE